tiptenbrink/thesis/final/main.typ

 == Implementation considerations <check:alldiff:impl>

-In order to prove soundness using @lem:alldiff_suff (sufficient condition for alldifferent unsatisfiability), we must construct the required $vars$, $domunion$, and $doms$ that fulfill the lemma's requirement.
+In order to prove soundness using @lem:alldiff_suff (sufficient condition for alldifferent unsatisfiability), we must construct $vars$, $domunion$, and $doms$ s.t. they fulfill the lemma's requirement.
 As we designed the lemma to be mostly agnostic to the checker's implementation details, we cannot use the result of `infer_domains` for $doms$ (this implementation-agnostic design is discussed in more detail in @sec:rocq:twocat).
 Furthermore, we also cannot simply use all variables in the domain map, since the fact might include variables that are not in the constraint.
 While we will not provide the full checker soundness proof here, we do give our choice for these variables, as the rest is mostly straightforward and mechanical.
 First, let $D$ be the domain map that results from `infer_domains`.
 - For $vars$ we take all keys of $D$ and filter out those that are not bounded, after which we filter out those that are not contained in the constraint.
 - For $doms$ we define $doms(x)$ as the materialized version of $D(x)$ if $D(x)$ is finite, and an empty set either if $x$ is not in $D$ or if $D(x)$ is infinite.
 - For $domunion$ we choose exactly the union that the checker also picks, so `union_set(materialize_vars_doms(variables(constraint), domains))`.